 AMSA has always held a strong voice when it comes to advocating for rights regarding racial and ethnic justice.
-In fact, this was one of AMSA’s founding principles.
-As an organization, we have empowered physicians-in-training to be advocates and activists to achieve equality and justice for all.
-This started with our work during the civil rights movement in the 1950s and 1960s.
+Beginning with our work during the civil rights movement in the 1950s and 1960s, we have continued to empower physicians-in-training to be advocates and activists to achieve equality and justice for all.

 The AMSA Racial Justice Award in Medicine was created in 2019 to recognize those who have done outstanding work to improve disparities in healthcare on the basis of race or ethnicity.

 Any group of medical students or individual medical student who has achieved exemplary success in advocating for the inclusion and advancement of racial and/or social justice issues in medicine is eligible for this award.

 - Nominations close on February 1, 2022.

 - Any student and/or professional can submit nominations.

 - You may nominate more than one person.

 - All nominations will be blinded prior to the selection committee review.